bernarddjoko/Chatbot-for-Patient-Symptom-Triage-Recommendation/README.md

 ## 🔁 Example Chatbot Interaction
 User: I have a sore throat and mild fever.<br>
-Bot: Based on your symptoms, I recommend: SELF-CARE
+Bot: Based on your symptoms, I recommend: SELF-CARE<br>
-Bot: Any other symptoms? (yes/no)
+Bot: Any other symptoms? (yes/no)<br>

+---

+## 🧠 Phase 2 Plans

+- Incorporate full MedDialog dataset
+- Add clinical NER with SciSpacy/BioBERT
+- Integrate speech input (Whisper API)
+- Streamlit UI and MongoDB for logs